 If you’re not rushed for time going from Lisbon to the Algarve or vice versa, you can avoid the road tolls by going on smaller roads, which would extend your journey by about 1 hour each way.
 At the same time, you should also factor in the extra cost of petrol against the cost of the tolls to see if it’s worth it!

-We also have a video on YouTube on our experience in Lisbon!
+We also have some videos on YouTube on our experience in Lisbon and the Algarve!
 Be sure to check it out and subscribe for future videos!

 We hope you found these tips on getting around Portugal helpful!
 Have you ever visited Portugal?
 What was your favourite mode of transportation?
 Or which seems to be the best?
 Let us know in the comments!